 Investigative Dermatology comes to Bradford

 The University and Centre for Skin Sciences are delighted to welcome 180 delegates from all over the UK and internationally to the annual BSID conference from 1st to 3rd April.
 The conference is organised by the office of the British Association of Dermatology with a local organising committee of CSS staff.
 The first morning includes a specialised workshop on Epigenetics of Skin - analysis of high throughput bioinformatics data, led by Dr Krzysztof Poterlowicz and Dr Andrei Mardaryev.
 Dr Miriam Wittmann hosts a parallel session: Bench to Bedside: Monday Eczema session, encompassing the ALPHA trial.
 The conference opens at 1pm with the Skin Club whose topic this year is The Hair Follicle: Skin's multifunctional appendage extraordinaire, chaired by Dr Julie Thornton and Prof Des Tobin, with speakers from California, Germany and from Prof Kevin McElwee, based here in Bradford.
-The full programme can be found here.

 Amongst many excellent talks highlights will include the Keynote Guest Lecture from Prof Sabine Werner (Zurich) on 'Stromal-epithelial cross talk in inflammatory skin disease and cancer' and the Distinguished Local Lecture given by Prof John Wright 'Born in Bradford- can a research study change a city'.
 BSID Chair Prof Des Tobin will also award Prof Chris Griffiths (Manchester) the prestigious BSID Medal at the conference Dinner in Victoria Hall, Saltaire.